particle-iot/docs/src/content/guide/how-to-build-a-product/mobile-app.md

 }
 ```

 If you're using Objective-C, don't forget to import the file `SparkSetup.h` in your view controller implementation file.
-If you're using Swift, be sure to complete all the required steps to integrate the Objective-C CocoaPod libraries in your project, mainly adding bridging header file to the project settings, as described [here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/).
+If you're using Swift, be sure to complete all the required steps to integrate the Objective-C CocoaPods libraries in your project, mainly adding bridging header file to the project settings, as described [here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/).
 We've included a bridging header file in both the SDKs.

 That's it.
 Build and run your project on a device or a simulator, tap the "Start Setup" button you created and you should see the device setup wizard pop up ready for authenticating with Particle Cloud and then setting up a new Particle Device.
 Make sure you set up your new Photon, and name the device `myDevice` at the last screen, you'll see why in a moment.
 If you already setup your device and just need to rename it you can do it from [Particle Build](https://build.particle.io/build) -> Devices.
 You can also rename the device from the Tinker app.